-When I looked at a mirror in the dark the visions turned grotesque.
-A mirror in the dark is a door left open at the beginning of time by an unimportant angel with a rebellious streak.
-Creatures with twisted faces and mutilated bodies used this door to scare ice into my bones.
-They’d creep up behind me and breathe their stinking, self-serving breath down the back of my neck.
+If I made the mistake of looking at a mirror in the dark, then the visions turned macabre.
+Like a door left open at the beginning of time by an angel nursing a grudge, a mirror steeped in darkness was an invitation for creatures with disfigured faces and twisted bodies to creep up behind me and breathe down the back of my neck.
 Maybe they were the concierges of hell.
-I’ve never been able to dismiss this notion.
-CERN’s Large Hadron Collider has yet to find a suitable subatomic medium for the paranormal, but a lack of evidence has never disproved anything.
-Take gravity for example.
-It’s an observable force.
-People jump off bridges every day with excellent results.
-People fall in love.
-Yet the graviton continues to elude us.
+CERN’s Large Hadron Collider has yet to find a subatomic medium for the paranormal, but a lack of evidence has never disproved anything, so it’s hard to dispel this notion.

-A sufficient concentration of morphine in my blood prevented the hallucinations.
+A sufficient concentration of morphine in my blood seemed to prevent these hallucinations.
 And maybe there’s an article in a peer-reviewed journal of neuroscience that drills down on this irony.
-If so, it probably also explains why an insufficient morphine blood concentration ramped up my hallucinations like a mirror in the dark.
-In short, seeing my decaying corpse meant that I was already in a state of withdrawal.
-The eighty-milligram pill that I had taken three hours previous was not enough.
-My usual dose was one hundred and fifty milligrams of extended release morphine taken with hot coffee to maximize the absorption rate and the bioavailability.
-The pill I took, however, was the last one in my emergency stash; the bent cigarette of my stopgap collection.
-It was weak, and it had no legs because it wasn’t extended release.
-Like I said at the beginning of this book, I was out of options.
+If so, it would be logical to assume that it also explains why an insufficient morphine blood concentration ramped up my hallucinations.
+In short, glimpsing a corpse in the rear-view mirror meant that I was entering the very beginnings of withdrawal.
+The eighty-milligram pill that I had taken three hours previous was not nearly enough, because my usual dose was one hundred and fifty milligrams of extended release morphine taken with hot coffee to maximize the absorption rate and, more importantly, the bioavailability.
+The pill I took, however, was the last one in my emergency supply; the runt of the litter.